jkusa/ember-cli-clipboard/README.md

 ### Properties

-* `clipboardText` - string value to be copied
+- `clipboardText` - string value or action that returns a string to be copied
-* `clipboardTarget` - selector string of element from which to copy text
+- `clipboardTarget` - selector string of element from which to copy text
-* `clipboardAction` - string value of operation: `copy` or `cut` (default is copy)
+- `clipboardAction` - string value of operation: `copy` or `cut` (default is copy)
-* `delegateClickEvent` - clipboard.js defaults event listeners to the body in order to reduce memory footprint if there are hundreds of event listeners on a page.
+- `delegateClickEvent` - clipboard.js defaults event listeners to the body in order to reduce memory footprint if there are hundreds of event listeners on a page.
 If you want to scope the event listener to the copy button, set this property to `false`
-* `title` - string value of the button's [title attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/title)
+- `title` - string value of the button's [title attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/title)
-* `buttonType` - string value of the button's [type attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button#Attributes)
+- `buttonType` - string value of the button's [type attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button#Attributes)
-* `disabled` - boolean value of the button's [disabled attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button#Attributes)
+- `disabled` - boolean value of the button's [disabled attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button#Attributes)
-* `aria-label` - string value of the button's [aria-label attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute)
+- `aria-label` - string value of the button's [aria-label attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute)

 ### Actions

 The following clipboard.js custom events are sent as actions

-* `success` sent on successful copy
+- `success` sent on successful copy
-* `error` sent on failed copy
+- `error` sent on failed copy

 More information about the clipboard.js events can be found [here](https://github.com/zenorocha/clipboard.js/#events)